On maximal totally real embeddings: Abstract

 \section{Abstract}

 We consider complex structures with totally real zero section of the tangent bundle.
 We assume that the complex structure tensor is real-analytic along the fibers of the tangent bundle.
-This assumption is quite natural in view of a well known result by Bruhart and Whitney \cite{Br-Wh}.
+This assumption is quite natural in view of a well known result by Bruhat and Whitney \cite{Br-Wh}.
 We provide explicit integrability equations for such complex structures in terms of the fiberwise Taylor expansion.
+In a particular geometric case considered in the literature, we explicit much further the fiberwise Taylor expansion of the complex structure as well as the integrability equations.

 { \thefootnote{ }\footnote{ -0.6cm{\bf{Key words}} : Totally real embeddings, Integrability equations.
 Linear and non-linear connections over vector bundles. \\ {\bf{AMS Classification}} : 53C25, 53C55, 32J15.}}